soundpress/RulesOfNYC/docs/c47/index.rst

       (F) For households currently in shelter, HRA must have determined that the household will be eligible for Public Assistance upon exit from shelter.
 For households transferring to the LINC II program from the LINC VI program.
 HRA must have determined that the household will be eligible for Public Assistance following the transfer.

    (2) The number of eligible households that will be certified to receive LINC II rental assistance will be limited by the amount of available funding.
-Subject to HRA's exercise of discretion under subdivision (a) of section 7-09 of this chapter, upon finding that a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and that appropriate funding is available to provide LINC II rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
+Subject to HRA's exercise of discretion under subdivision (a) of 68 RCNY § 7-09, upon finding that a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and that appropriate funding is available to provide LINC II rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
 The letter will include an expiration date and will be conditioned on the household continuing to meet the requirements of subparagraphs (A), (B), (C), (E), and (F) of paragraph (1) of this subdivision up to the time when the lease for the housing to which LINC II rental assistance will be applied is executed.
 Priority will be given to families whose current stays in the City shelter system are the longest and among those, further priority may be given to families who are receiving social services from multiple government agencies or who have a member who is in receipt of disability benefits and/or who is an employable adult.

-   (3) At the time of certification, HRA will calculate the household's monthly program participant contribution and the maximum monthly rental assistance amount pursuant to subdivision (a) of section 7-06 of this chapter.
+   (3) At the time of certification, HRA will calculate the household's monthly program participant contribution and the maximum monthly rental assistance amount pursuant to subdivision (a) of 68 RCNY § 7-06.
 The monthly program participant contribution and monthly rental assistance amount will not change during the first year of the program, regardless of changes in household composition or income.

 (b) Renewals after the First Year.